How Games Give Grieving Kids Space for Mourning

 In a third game, Mandagon, players travel through a mystical world inspired by Tibetan Buddhism.
 Players are trying to work through the different bardos, or stages of dying, in order to be reborn.
 Cann likes this game because it replicates the afterlife imaginaries of the religion.

 “We know that one way young people process grief is by finding connections with others.
 They need opportunities to share thoughts and emotions, see what others are going through, and to find similarities in others’ experiences.
-These online environments are just places where kids can do all of these things,” Salen Tekinbaş explained to Solace.
+These online environments are just places where kids can do all of these things,” Salen Tekinbaş explained.

 These virtual worlds are “here to stay and whether you like it or not,” Cann says, and “are going to be expanding exponentially.
 I’m excited to see the possibilities.”